 As of summer 2017, the volume of encrypted traffic surpassed the volume of unencrypted traffic, meaning we’ve reached a promising tipping point for global internet security.
 It also means that sites that do not currently utilize HTTPS gain the reputation of unreliability and lax customer privacy standards.

-For marketers, converting from HTTP to HTTPS is a business decision that impacts every user (prospect) that comes to your site.
-So make the switch now.
+For marketers, converting from the HTTP protocol to HTTPS is a business decision that impacts every user (prospect) that comes to your site.
+So, make the switch now.

 Don’t fret — we know that change can be intimidating.
-But understanding how to convert http to https is a smart digital marketing move that will benefit you in the long-run.
+But, understanding how to perform http to https migration is a smart digital marketing move that will benefit you in the long run.
 In this article, we’ll cover everything you need to know, step by step: